sergeybok/BaseBot/README.md

 There are also a few functions that are recommended to override for any bot:

 + help() function which is automatically triggered by sending help on the device
+  + This should provide a helpful message of how to use the bot and what it does.
-  + this is also customizable but you gotta delve into the BaseBot class more deeply
+  + You can remove this functionality by looking into and overriding `_respond()` function.
+See BaseBot class for more details.
 + templates() function which defines helpful keywords or phrases in the top view of the chat
   + e.g. for Stable Diffusion you just hit that text bubble to fill in "High quality, HD, masterpiece, etc..." instead of rewriting it everytime